ur-whitelab/hoomd-tf/sphinx-docs/source/compilation.rst

 -------------------------

 Use this method if you need to compile with developer flags on or other special requirements.
+Note, these steps are NOT required for GPU support!
+You can simply compile Hoomd-blue and follow simple instructions above.

 .. code:: bash

     git clone --recursive https://bitbucket.org/glotzer/hoomd-blue hoomd-blue

-We typically use v2.5.2 of hoomd-blue
+You can check out a specific version of hoomd-blue now, if desired:

 .. code:: bash